Mandar899/instagram-clone/README.md

 # Instagram Clone

 This clone is built using React.
 The frontend is built using Next.js & Tailwind CSS.
 We are using `faker.js` to generate fake data for instagram stories.
+And firebase as database to store all the uploaded posts.

 ## Features

+- Next.JS Authentication
 - Image Upload Functionality
 - Like & Comment
 - SSR